nevalenaginda/Backend-Tickitz-WebKu/README.md

   <a href="https://tickitz-apps.netlify.app" target="_blank"><img src="https://i.ibb.co/tzSzq4x/Tickitz-2.png" alt="Tickitz-2" border="0" /></a>
 </p>

-### 🧐 Deskripsi
+### 🧐 Description

-Tickitz merupakan aplikasi web yang dibangun menggunakan Reactjs di sisi frontend, serta Nodejs dan Expressjs di sisi backend.
-Website ini berfungsi untuk memesan tiket film secara online sehingga mudah digunakan oleh user mobile dan desktop.
+Tickitz is a web application built using Reactjs on the frontend side, and Nodejs and Expressjs on the backend side.
+This website is used to order movie tickets online, so that it is easy to use by mobile and desktop users.

-### 💻 Fitur
+### 💻 Features

-- Authentikasi dengan JWT
+- JWT authentication

-- Multilevel Authorisasi
+- Multilevel authorization

-- Verifikasi Email
+- Nodemailer for email verification

-- Unggah Gambar
+- Upload image using multer

-- Redis
+- Redis server

-- CRUD Untuk Semua Tabel Pada Database
+- CRUD for all tables required in the application

 ### ⛏️ Modules